Count Renaud de la Frégeolière

 Count Renaud de la Frégeolière (29 April 1886 – 16 April 1981) was a French author, bobsledder and veteran air force officer, who became the first president of the Fédération Internationale de Bobsleigh et de Tobogganing (FIBT – International Bobsleigh and Tobogganing Federation), from 1923 to 1960.

 Bobsleigh debut

 La Frégeolière made his first bobsleigh descent at Leysin, Switzerland in 1907 which led him to an early career in the sport.
 Six years later, he co-authored a book with Jules Magnus, founder of the International Ice Hockey Federation (IIHF), on the Winter Games.

 First World War

-Enlisted in the air force in August 1914, he was taken prisoner of war the following October 10.
-Until the 19th of July 1915, he is prisoner of war in the camp of Mersebourg in Germany.
+Enlisted in the air force in August 1914, he was taken prisoner of war the following 10 October.
+Until 19 July 1915, he is prisoner of war in the camp of Mersebourg in Germany.
 Part of an exchange of prisoners, as severely wounded, he is however back in service soon after, with one arm left.
 He passes his pilot's license, flying on Nieuport and receive several military promotions, up to "adjudant" in July 1917.